yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-transactional-setup.md

 1. If the source universe already has data, then follow the bootstrap process described in [Bootstrap a target universe](../async-replication/#bootstrap-a-target-universe) before setting up replication with the transactional flag.

-1. Set up xCluster replication from ACTIVE (source) to STANDBY (target) using yb-admin as follows:
+1. Set up xCluster replication from Primary to Standby (target) using yb-admin as follows:

     ```sh
     ./bin/yb-admin \